In the last decade or so, local small businesses have experienced a fundamental shift in the way customers find them.

 Successful business owners are, by nature, very familiar with the questions their customers have about them.
 If potential customers ask you a lot of questions, they probably ask Google quite a few more.

-Google ultimately wants to give it's users the best possible experience.
+Google ultimately wants to give its users the best possible experience.
 Publishing great content gives Google an opportunity to do that, via your website.

-4. Make sure your business' social media profiles are easy to find and updated with fresh content
+4. Make sure your business' social media profiles are easy to find and updated with fresh content.

 Social media channels provide a great way for local businesses to communicate with existing customers and spread their business information around the internet where more potential customers can encounter it.

 If you've decided to publish blog posts or other content on your site, social posts are also an easy way to promote them, which could draw more traffic to your site.